top of page

 Background/ Designer Purpose

 It's not surprising that the fashion industry is wasteful.
 From chemical dyes to synthetic fibers, most garments live a single life.
-In other words, factories mainly take raw materials to fulfill orders that end up worn a few times and tossed aside (trash or closet).
+In other words, factories are using raw materials to fulfill orders that often end up tossed aside (trash or closet).
 But thanks to today's trends, people are pushing to shift this linear mindset and develop a more circular one.
-This is where thrifting and upcycling has come into play, the idea of taking existing fabrics or garments and then reconstructing them to form new ones.
-As a designer, this excites me.
-The concept of manipulating and redefining established materials to create functional and useful products is interesting.
-As environmental scientists have urged the public to acknowledge their environmental impacts and take action in reducing their ecological footprint , recycling materials is a tangible solution.
+This is where thrifting and up-cycling has come into play, the idea of taking existing fabrics or garments and then reconstructing them to form new ones.
+As a designer the concept of manipulating and redefining materials to create new functional products is interesting.
+As environmental scientists have urged the public to acknowledge their impacts and reduce their ecological footprint, recycling materials is a tangible solution.

 "The Ocean Collection"